HeresJohnny5/100-days-of-code/log.md

 ### Day 2: October 13, 2019
 **Today’s Progress**:
 - Renforcing what I've learned thus far in Colt Steele's *The Modern React Bootcamp* I was able to wrap my [Pokedex game](https://github.com/HeresJohnny5/pokedex).
-__Concepts learned__:
+__Concepts Learned__:
 	- JSX
 	- React Props
 	- Using CSS to style React Components

 - I was able to update my [LinkedIn](https://www.linkedin.com/in/johnerickson5/), Glassdoor and network with several new Developers and User Experience Designers.